canonical/platform-engineering-docs/how-to/onboarding/submit-your-first-pr.rst

 Once this has been done, we can create a pull request to compare this remote branch to main.

-If the repo is public, consider renaming the PR title to explain your issue clearly.
+If the repository is public, consider renaming the PR title to explain your issue clearly.
 For those external to Canonical, the Jira identifiers mean nothing!

-Also remember to fill out the spec to describe what your PR aims to do.
+Also remember to fill out the specification to describe what your PR aims to do.

 If your PR is currently being worked on, remember to mark your PR as a draft so that it is not accidentally merged.

 From here, we just have to wait for your PR to be accepted!
-Typically, a number of reviewers will have to check the changes you have made before a merge will be allowed.